+Our overall approach is illustrated in figure \ref{fig_overall}.
+The main idea is to cluster the $N$ previous MDPs into $c$ clusters, where the number $c$ and the clusters themselves are to be determined via discrete optimization, and then choose the representative element of each cluster to obtain the source MDPs.
+The optimal policies of the source MDPs then become the source policies.
+In our approach to choosing the clustering and the corresponding source policies, we attempt to ensure a-priori that the chosen source policies are a good representative of the previous tasks for the purposes of transferring to the unknown target task.

 In particular, we define a transfer learning algorithm, EXP-3-Transfer, with performance bound $g(c)$ that depends on the number $c$ of source policies.
 Hence this explicitly measures how good the size of the clustering $c$ is.
 We are now left with the task of choosing the clustering and the corresponding source policies.
-To that end, we define a distance function $d_V$ between two MDPs that measures how well the optimal policy of one MDP performs in the other.
+To that end, we define a distance function $d_V$ between two MDPs that takes the distance between two MDPs to be how well the optimal policy of one MDP performs in the other (this in turn is measured as the difference between the value of the optimal policy of the former and the value of the optimal policy of the latter at the start states of the latter).
 Hence, given that our goal is to reuse optimal policies of one MDP in another, we choose our clustering so that within each cluster the pairwise $d_V$ distances between the elements of the cluster are low.
 Similarly, we choose the source policy for each cluster to be the optimal policy of the MDP in that cluster which has low $d_V$ distance with respect to all the other elements.
 Hence, the cost of a clustering with $c$ clusters is, roughly speaking, $g(c) + \eps$ where $\eps$ is a measure of the inter-element $d_V$ distances in the clusters.